cdktf/cdktf-provider-googlebeta/docs/googleOrgPolicyPolicy.csharp.md

 - *Type:* object

-Ignores policies set above this resource and restores the `constraint_default` enforcement behavior of the specific constraint at this resource.
+Ignores policies set above this resource and restores the 'constraint_default' enforcement behavior of the specific constraint at this resource.

 This field can be set in policies for either list or boolean constraints.
-If set, `rules` must be empty and `inherit_from_parent` must be set to false.
+If set, 'rules' must be empty and 'inherit_from_parent' must be set to false.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.36.0/docs/resources/google_org_policy_policy#reset GoogleOrgPolicyPolicy#reset}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.37.0/docs/resources/google_org_policy_policy#reset GoogleOrgPolicyPolicy#reset}

 ---